ben0bi/BeRec/README.md

 Download this repo onto your linux machine, into your home folder or somewhere you want: git clone https://github.com/ben0bi/BeRec.git

-then open rc.local, cd to your BeRec folder (you need to be in this folder) and
+then open rc.local, cd to your BeRec folder (you need to be in this folder) and..

+(
 Open rc.local:
 sudo nano /etc/rc.local
+)

-Write this into it (on a raspbian):
+..write this into it (on a raspbian):

 cd /home/pi/BeRec/
 sudo ./burpscreen.sh

 Ctrl-O, Ctrl-X, reboot - the player should now run.
 If not, check directories and permissions.

 As said above, BURP may need to run in rootlevel-mode because of file/directory permissions when renaming the files.